soxueren/atsd/forecasting/README.md

 # Data Forecasting

-- The Axibase Time Series Database (ATSD) includes built-in forecasting algorithms that can predict abnormalities based on historical data.
+- Axibase Time Series Database (ATSD) includes built-in forecasting algorithms that can predict abnormalities based on historical data.
 - The accuracy of predictions and the percentage of false positives/negatives depends on the frequency of data collection, the retention interval, and algorithms.
 - Built-in auto-regressive time series extrapolation algorithms (Holt-Winters, ARIMA, etc.) in ATSD can predict failures at early stages.
 - Dynamic predictions eliminate the need to set manual thresholds.